What to consider when creating an OER

 Please familiarise yourself with the University’s OER Policy for further advice and guidance.

-- It is the responsibility of staff and students to ensure that they have the necessary rights to publish an OER and that all resources published comply with all relevant policies (e.g. copyright, IPR, accessibility).
+- It is the responsibility of staff and students to ensure that they have the necessary rights to publish an OER and that all resources published comply with all relevant legislation, policy and guidance (e.g. copyright, IPR, data protection, accessibility).

-- Staff and students are advised to publish OERs using a Creative Commons attribution licence (CC BY).
-Other Creative Commons licences (for example to add a non-commercial use or share-alike element) may be used if the creators feel this is necessary or appropriate for their particular resource, or to comply with the license of any third party content used in the resource.
+- Staff and students are advised to publish OERs using a Creative Commons Attribution licence (CC BY).
+Other Creative Commons licences may be used if colleagues feel this is necessary or appropriate for their particular resource, or to comply with the licence of any third-party content used in the resource.

-- When creating and publishing OERs, the copyright owner(s), author(s), date and Creative Commons licence applied must be visibly attributed.
+- When creating and publishing OERs, the copyright owner(s), author(s), date and Creative Commons licence must be visibly attributed.
 The copyright owner will normally be the University of Edinburgh for OERs created at the University.
-Author(s) should also be properly acknowledged, giving recognition for work undertaken, along with date and Creative Commons licence applied so that others can clearly understand what permissions for reuse are being granted.
-An example of good attribution would be: © [Author Name], University of Edinburgh 2020 CC BY
+Author(s) and performer(s) should also be properly acknowledged, giving recognition for work undertaken, along with date and Creative Commons licence applied so that others can clearly understand what permissions for reuse are being granted.
+An example of good attribution would be: © [Author Name], The University of Edinburgh, CC BY, 2021

-- The University recommends that written and interactive digital teaching resources should be published in an appropriate repository or public-access website in order to maximise discovery and use by others.
-Where OERs have been created as part of an externally funded activity, any storage and/or repository locations mandated as a condition of the funding should be used.
+- The University recommends that open educational resources should be published in an appropriate repository or public-access website in order to maximise their discovery and use by others.
+Where OERs have been created as part of an externally funded activity, any licensing regulations and repository locations mandated as a condition of the funding should be adhered to.

-- The University recommends that audio/video based OER teaching resources should be published in the University’s multimedia repository, Media Hopper Create.
+- The University recommends that audio and audio-visual OERs should be published in the University’s multimedia repository, Media Hopper Create.

 University of Edinburgh OER Policy